GitDarren/Constructor-Hangman/README.md

 * This is a command line Hangman Game
 * Built on javascript and node.js to run in the console using constructor functions
-* Utilizes Inquirer and Colors packages to engage the user, display their response and make it look colorful.
+* Utilizes Inquirer and Chalk packages to engage the user, display their response and make it look colorful.

 ## Description of Game